nextinterfaces/node-hapi-duct.js/mysql.quick.md

-This is tutorial of howto install MySQL on MacOS Siera
+How to install MySQL on MacOS Siera
 ======